Pimiento-Research-Group/FINS-Dataset/README.md

 ### Usage notes

+Most scripts produce a new file which was manually checked after being generated, and once deemed correct was manually pasted into the main FINS files.
+See notes in individual scripts.

+`add_ages_to_occs.py`
-Minimum and maximum age was originally collected for collections.
-Based on the collection number, this information was then transfered from collecitons to the appropriate occurrences.
-This was done in the add_ages_to_occs.py,
+- Minimum and maximum age was originally collected from the source and added to the collections.
+Based on the collection number, this information was then transfered to the appropriate occurrences.

+`add_superorder.py` and `add_taxonomy.py`
+- Higher taxonomy was assigned based on information obtained from Shark-References.com, see `/data` above

+`valid_names.py`
+- Valid names were assigned to synonyms based on information obtained from Shark-References.com, see `/data` above

+`grid_cells_random_ages.R`
+- Collections were assigned to grid cells based on modern coordinates, and 30 random replicates of ages were extracted per collection

+`add_paleocoords.R`
+- Paleocoordinates were calculated for each collection based on the output of `grid_cells_random_ages.R`, ocean basin was assigned based on paleocoordinates